 Release Date: May 28, 2002

 The liner notes for the soundtrack include the credits for the songs, as well as English translations for the lyrics.
-Unfortunately, the lyrics aren’t printed in the order that the sons appear on the CD, so you have to search through the liner notes to find where the right lyrics are for the song that you’re listening to.
+Unfortunately, the lyrics aren’t printed in the order that the songs appear on the CD, so you have to search through the liner notes to find where the right lyrics are for the song that you’re listening to.

 There also seems to be no real rhyme or reason as to how the songs are sequenced on the CD.
 In some cases, the remix for a song will appear on the disc before the original version.
 For other songs, you get a remixed version on the CD, but the original version doesn’t appear anywhere on the release.